jonkykong/flipflash/README.md

 - Create cards automatically from your clipboard.
 Simply copy your notes (or a even a webpage), and FlipFlash will detect it when you create a new deck.
 - Send cards to friends so they can learn from your decks.
 - App changes color based on the day you open it to keep things fresh.

+## License

+SideMenu is available under the MIT license.
+See the LICENSE file for more info.